ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 The exact format of the response depends on the request being a full query or diff query request, on the presence of the query parameter 'cursor' in the diff query request, and on the current status of the update collection associated with the requester.

+Error handling and the possible resulting error responses are as defined in {{sec-trl-endpoint-query-parameters}}.

 ## Response to Full Query {#sec-using-cursor-full-query-response}

 When processing a full query request to the TRL endpoint, the Authorization Server composes a response as defined in {{ssec-trl-full-query}}.